ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_route_maps_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Set for next-hop address conservation for non-local generated routes.
-Used with redistribute command.
-Available to maintain BGP routing compliant with RFC 4271 on Nexus OS</div>
+                        <div>Set for next-hop address conservation for non-local generated routes.</div>
+                        <div>Used with redistribute command.
+Available to maintain BGP routing compliant with RFC 4271 on Nexus OS.</div>
                 </td>
             </tr>
             <tr>